LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 on.
 It took nearly a dozen teams to track down the root cause and while the issue wasn't novel, the ludicrous way in which is presented itself inspired this discussion.

-Functions, algorithms, or APIs are often described as "best effort".
-In the face of a problem or uncertainty, the implementation will make a guess at what it should do.
+Code is often described as "best effort".
+In the face of a problem or uncertainty, the code will make a guess at what it should do.
 At face value this seems fair enough.
 Why condemn your user to failure when there's a chance you could succeed?
 You miss 100% of the shots you don't take after all. ( ͡° ͜ʖ ͡°)